Brian Jungen: Consumerism and globalization

-The manipulation of consumer products has been central to Jungen's practice and additionally, his use of "the raw materials of economic production" have been key tools for Jungen to address consumerism and globalization.
+The manipulation of consumer products has been central to Jungen's practice and additionally, his use of "the raw materials of economic production" has been key tools for Jungen to address consumerism and globalization.
 In 2001 Jungen produced Untitled, which was a stack of wooden pallets "displayed in a seemingly random pile, the way pallets might be found at the edge of a loading bay".
 Upon closer examination the pallets reveal themselves to be "painstakingly handcrafted by the artist from red cedar (the wood most commonly used by Northwest Coast Aboriginal carvers)".
 The pallet, as a fundamental tool for the mass movement of goods and commodities, becomes a symbol of globalization.
-Yet, in Jungen's hands the pallets become fetishized items of craftsmanship; that transformation is almost the opposite of Nike sneakers, which are produced under the sweatshop conditions of globalization, and transformed by the market into consumer fetishes.
+Yet, in Jungen's hands, the pallets become fetishized items of craftsmanship; that transformation is almost the opposite of Nike sneakers, which are produced under the sweatshop conditions of globalization, and transformed by the market into consumer fetishes.

-In 2004 Jungen produced Court a monumental sculpture made of "231 wood veneer sweatshop [sewing] tables, sourced from a secondhand broker in New Jersey", and arranged into a scale replica of a basketball court.
+In 2004 Jungen produced Court, a monumental sculpture made of "231 wood veneer sweatshop [sewing] tables, sourced from a secondhand broker in New Jersey", and arranged into a scale replica of a basketball court.
 Made up of sweatshop tables, Jungen's court had hundreds of holes where sewing machines would have sat.
 This treacherous court makes an uneasy connection between the millionaire athletes, who play on such courts, in shoes made on sweatshop tables like the ones Jungen's court is made of.
-The uncomfortable exploitive conditions of globalization are a theme that run through Jungen's work.
+The uncomfortable exploitive conditions of globalization are a theme that runs through Jungen's work.

 Jungen is interested in commodities, often transforming prefabricated materials (such as baseball bats, chairs, shoes, gasoline cans...) into sculptures.
 As Jungen says: "I like using things people can recognize and that they see around them everyday".
 His most iconic series Prototypes for New Understanding, complicate the relationship between economic and cultural values.
 The Nike shoes being of economic value and the Northwest Coast masks Jungen's sculptures reference being of cultural value; Jungen's sculptural transformation makes the connections "between the commodification of those shoes, and the same thing that has happened to native art".
 Amidst the capitalist settler desire to understand and demystify Indigenous culture they have transformed Indigenous "heritage into capital".
 Jungen has continued to explore the fetishistic nature of commodities and their relationships to Indigeneity.
 His 2011 sculpture Tomorrow Repeated takes "the ultimate consumer fetish object, the car," and stretches over it a moose hide.
 This sculpture is again an example of Jungen exploring the territory between commodity and culture, and merging the settler fetishism of Indigenous imagery with the commodity fetishism of the car.